How does Dr. Woods Castile Soap stack up against Dr. Bronner’s?

 But the Dr Bronner’s price is high.
 So I’d have difficulty affording it, if I used it all the time.
 That’s why I’m really glad Dr. Woods is available.
 Castile soap is so important if you’re trying to keep a green, non-toxic home.
 It has a wide range of cleaning and personal care uses.

 Now, I buy my castile soap online, instead of at the supermarket.
 I often add it to a regular Vitacost order.
 This retailer also sells Dr. Bronner’s.
-But it costs around twice as much as my favorite brand, Dr Woods, which you can see below.
+But it costs nearly twice as much as my favorite brand, Dr Woods.

 Where Can I Buy Liquid Castile Soap?